Unmanned aerial vehicle: Warfare

-Civil
+Civil applications

 The civilian (commercial and general) drone market is dominated by Chinese companies.
-Chinese drone manufacturer DJI alone had 74% of the civil market share in 2018, with no other company accounting for more than 5%, and with $11 billion forecast global sales in 2020.
-Following increased scrutiny of its activities, the US Interior Department grounded its fleet of DJI drones in 2020, while the Justice Department prohibited the use of federal funds for the purchase of DJI and other foreign made UAVs.
-DJI is followed by Chinese company Yuneec, US company 3D Robotics and French company Parrot with a significant gap in market share.
-As of May 2021, 873,576 UAVs have been registered with the US FAA, of which 42% are categorized as commercial drones and 58% as recreational drones.
+Chinese manufacturer DJI alone had 74% of the civil market share in 2018, with no other company accounting for more than 5%.
+The companies continue to hold over 70% of global market share by 2023, despite under increasing scrutinies and sanctions from the United States.
+The US Interior Department grounded its fleet of DJI drones in 2020, while the Justice Department prohibited the use of federal funds for the purchase of DJI and other foreign-made UAVs.

+DJI is followed by American company 3D Robotics, Chinese company Yuneec, Autel Robotics, and French company Parrot.
+In 2025, Chinese drone companies held 90% of the global UAV market share, with DJI accounting 80 percent of the world market.

+As of May 2021, 873,576 UAVs had been registered with the US FAA, of which 42% were categorized as commercial and 58% as recreational.
 2018 NPD point to consumers increasingly purchasing drones with more advanced features with 33 percent growth in both the $500+ and $1000+ market segments.

 The civil UAV market is relatively new compared to the military one.
 Companies are emerging in both developed and developing nations at the same time.
-Many early stage startups have received support and funding from investors as is the case in the United States and by government agencies as is the case in India.
+Many early-stage startups have received support and funding from investors, as is the case in the United States, and from government agencies, as is the case in India.
 Some universities offer research and training programs or degrees.
 Private entities also provide online and in-person training programs for both recreational and commercial UAV use.

-Consumer drones are also widely used by military organizations worldwide because of the cost-effective nature of consumer product.
-In 2018, Israeli military started to use DJI Mavic and Matrice series of UAV for light reconnaissance mission since the civil drones are easier to use and have higher reliability.
-DJI drones is also the most widely used commercial unmanned aerial system that the US Army has employed.
-DJI surveillance drones have also been used by Chinese police in Xinjiang since 2017.
+Consumer drones are widely used by police and military organizations worldwide because of the cost-effective nature of consumer products.
+Since 2018, the Israeli military have used DJI UAVs for light reconnaissance missions.
+DJI drones have been used by Chinese police in Xinjiang since 2017 and American police departments nationwide since 2018.
+Both Ukraine and Russia used commercial DJI drones extensively during the Russian invasion of Ukraine.
+These civilian DJI drones were sourced by governments, hobbyists, international donations to Ukraine and Russia to support each side on the battlefield, and were often flown by drone hobbyists recruited by the armed forces.
+The prevalence of DJI drones was attributable to their market dominance, affordability, high performance, and reliability.

-The global UAV market will reach US$21.47 billion, with the Indian market touching the US$885.7 million mark, by 2021.

-Lighted drones are beginning to be used in nighttime displays for artistic and advertising purposes.
+Entertainment

+Drones are also used in nighttime displays for artistic and advertising purposes, with the main benefits being that they are safer, quieter, and better for the environment than fireworks.
+They can replace or be an adjunct to fireworks displays to reduce the financial burden of festivals.
+In addition they can complement fireworks due to the ability for drones to carry them, creating new forms of artwork in the process.

+Drones can also be used for racing, either with or without VR functionality.